MahirHamiAbrar/SMSTrackerBot/JS/README.md

 To obtain the `credentials.json` file for Google sheets service-account, See the official quickstart guide.

-You will also need telegram bot access token (use BotFather Telegram Bot to get it), and Groq API key.
+You will also need telegram bot access token (find BotFather Telegram-Bot and send '/newbot' message and then follow the instructions), and Groq API key.
 All these credentials are stored in the `ai-bot-credentials.json`.
 A dummy template is available in the `credentials` directory.

-The Quickstart List:
+The Quickstart Guides List:
 - Google Sheets Quickstart Guide: https://developers.google.com/sheets/api/quickstart/nodejs
 - Groq Quickstart Guide: https://console.groq.com/docs/quickstart